ericpretzel/wid-bot/README.md

 *Note: wid-bot is intended for small private server use only because it uses the ["message content" privileged intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Privileged-Intent-for-Verified-Bots).
 It will not work as a larger bot (100+ servers) without modification.*
 1. **Create your own [Discord Application](https://discord.com/developers/applications).
 Make a [Reddit API](https://www.reddit.com/dev/api/) account as well.**
 For the NFT functionality, a [Moralis](https://moralis.io) API key and [Infura](https://infura.io) gateway token for the Ropsten testnet are required to access the blockchain.
-Furthemore, the NFT functionality uses real (test) Ethereum, so a Metamask (or similar) wallet with Ropsten Ethereum is required.
+Furthermore, the NFT functionality uses real (test) Ethereum, so a Metamask (or similar) wallet with Ropsten Ethereum is required.
 *Access to the original ("OG") wid-bot application is restricted to members of Widmark Clan only.*

 Make a Discord bot account for the application then add it to your server.